Part One: Planting

 If you’ve been wanting to plant your own edible garden, spring is the perfect time to begin planning for your dream produce.
 For tips, techniques and ideas, CAE offers a range of Gardening courses, and our Cooking classes will get you excited to begin cooking with your bounty!

-Keep an eye out next month for Part Two: Harvesting, where we share tips on how to cook with your freshly grown produce.
+Read more in Part Two: Harvesting, where we share tips on how to cook with your freshly grown produce.